Fireflaker/WakeupGagit2/README.md

 It has been tested working.
 I recommend connecting your projector to a chromebook that has a alarm to go off 1 minute after the projector turns on.
 So you get the best audio visual experiance.

 A very ambitious goal is to synthesis video signal from arduino to drive the projector to just display some colors.
+(Will not happen because the arduino is already filled to the brim)

 Arduino RTC OLED alarm clock that turns on an projector via IR remote every morning.